-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$90,865,000\ City of Plano, Texas, General Obligation Refunding and Improvement Bonds, Series 2025 (the "Bonds").
-The Bonds are authorized for issuance under an ordinance (the "Bond Authorization"), adopted by the City Council of the City of Plano, Texas (the "City") on April 28, 2025.
-Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the adopted Bond Authorization, except as otherwise indicated herein.

-In the Bond Authorization, as permitted by the provisions of Chapter 1371 Texas Government Code, as amended ("Chapter 1371"), the City Council delegated the authority to designated officers (the "Pricing Officers") of the City to establish the terms and details of the Bonds and to effect the sale of the Bonds through a Pricing Officer's execution of a "Pricing Certificate" for the Bonds (the Bond Authorization and the Pricing Certificate for the Bonds are jointly referred to as the "Bond Ordinance").
+This Preliminary Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$43,610,000 City of Plano, Texas, Waterworks and Sewer System Revenue Bonds, Series 2025 (the "Bonds").
+Capitalized terms used in this Preliminary Official Statement have the same meanings assigned to such terms in the Bond Authorization that was adopted by the City Council on April 28, 2025 in which the City delegated the pricing of the Bonds and certain other matters to designated officers (the "Pricing Officers") of the City to establish the terms and details of the Bonds and to effect the sale of the Bonds through the Pricing Officers' execution of a "Pricing Certificate" (the Bond Authorization and the Pricing Certificate are jointly referred to as the "Ordinance").

-There follows in this Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
+There follows in this Preliminary Official Statement descriptions of the Bonds and certain information regarding the City and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the City's Financial Advisor, Hilltop Securities Inc., 777 Main Street, Suite 1525, Fort Worth, Texas 76102.
+Copies of such documents may be obtained from the City's Financial Advisor, Hilltop Securities Inc. ("HilltopSecurities"), Fort Worth, Texas.